GHcpv24/CS-634-Data-Mining/docs/Milestone4Documentation.md

 ## Import Libraries and Load Dataset

 <p align="justify">
-The first step is the upload your Kaggle API credentials.
+The first step is to upload your Kaggle API credentials.
 If running in a Google Colab environment such as this project, use the following command:
 </p>

 ```py